PeacefulWhale/Misc/C/Advent of Code 2021/Day 1 B/README.md

 But to be honest, that would be a lot of effort, and O(2N) ≈ O(N)

 So I just modified `day1A.c` to save all the numbers, and then go through at the end calculating the sum.
 It still runs instantly and I got `1235`, which earned me another star!

-With two keys Christmas is 4% saved!
-This will never do!
-My only hope is that more keys will become findable tomorrow.
-I sure hope that the ship hasn't left me by now.